penumbra-zone/web/apps/minifront/README.md

 # Minifront

 A minimal frontend for interacting with the [Penumbra](https://penumbra.zone/) chain.
-Every Penumbra rpc endpoint will be hosting this static frontend as it is embedded into the node software.
+Every Penumbra RPC endpoint will be hosting this static frontend as it is embedded into the node software.

 **Note**: A Penumbra wallet extension is required for full functionality.